Having a bladder and bowel assessment

 You may be asked to provide a urine specimen for testing.

 A bladder scan may be required to see if you are emptying your bladder.
 An ultrasound bladder scan measures the amount of urine stored in the bladder.
-It can be carried out immediately before passing urine and/or after passing urine, to check how well your bladder has emptied.
+It can be carried out immediately before passing urine and/or after passing urine, to check how well the bladder has emptied.

 You may be required to pass urine in the clinic toilets before this scan is performed to get an accurate result.